A Brief Historical Introduction

 - Scribes—these were highly trained scholars of their day who were often devoted to copying the Scriptures, but also had responsibilities as bankers, judges, governing authorities, and those sought for wisdom on some matters.
 There are still a few modern-day “Sofers,” as they are called, who are scribes that still do work like those in the first century.
 The Masoretes who meticulously copied the Hebrew Old Testament until the tenth century were Scribes.

 - Zealots—these people were often fanatic for the nation of Israel and wanted to try to do away with Roman rule.
-This group goes back to the Maccabean revolt against Rome that failed in about 150 B.C.
+This group goes back to the Maccabean revolt against the Seleucid Empire that failed in about 150 B.C.
 They likely influenced many Jews to wage war against Rome, which led to the utter destruction of Jerusalem, the Temple and Sanctuary, and much of Judea (e.g., synagogues) by the Romans from A.D.
 66 to 73.

 Out of all these divisions, the Pharisaical system basically took over after the destruction of the Temple in A.D.
 70 when the Jews were scattered or put into bondage.
 The added oral traditions, which were seen as Scripture, began to be put into written format about A.D.
 200.